 Below are links to tips, tools and strategies that you can use to teach and support your students and their learning from anywhere.

-- For support with your online teaching, please reach out to the Instructional Technology Team at email@example.com or submit a ticket to the UTM Instructional Support Portal.
+For additional support with your online teaching, please reach out to the Instructional Technology Team at email@example.com or submit a ticket to the UTM Instructional Support Portal.

 - KEEP IT SIMPLE!
 Like us, students may also experience disruptions due to family or other obligations.

 - Consider how to better support student learning

 - Accessibility Services at UTM - https://www.utm.utoronto.ca/accessibility/covid-19-updates-faculty

 - CTSI Accessibility and Quercus resources - https://q.utoronto.ca/courses/46670/pages/build-your-course#accessibility